FOSSEE/st-scripts/getting_started_with_symbolics/script.rst

 We can also define functions that are not continuous but defined piecewise.
-Let us define a function which is a parabola between 0 to 1 and a constant from 1 to 2 .
+Let us define a function which is a parabola between 0 to 1 and a constant from 1 to 2 .We shall use the function ``Piecewise`` which returns a piecewise function from a list of pairs.
 Type the following

 ..
 L23
 ::